143rd Rifle Division: Operation Typhoon

 Bryansk encirclement, October 1941.
 Note position of 13th Army.

 Once the Kyiv pocket was eliminated it was obvious that German attentions would again be directed at Moscow.
-As September continued Bryansk Front was deployed along a 345km-wide sector, with a total of 25 rifle divisions, one tank and four cavalry divisions.
-Despite the STAVKAs order to go over to the defense around the 12th, Yeryomenko continued to order attacks to win local objectives, and between September 11-20 lost some 18,750 personnel; he completely failed to appreciate that Guderian could quickly disengage from the battle in east Ukraine and redirect toward Moscow.
+As September continued Bryansk Front was deployed along a 345 km-wide sector, with a total of 25 rifle divisions, one tank and four cavalry divisions.
+Despite the STAVKAs order to go over to the defense around the 12th, Yeryomenko continued to order attacks to win local objectives, and between September 11–20 lost some 18,750 personnel; he completely failed to appreciate that Guderian could quickly disengage from the battle in east Ukraine and redirect toward Moscow.
 Even in the last ten days of the month the left-flank units of 13th Army and the so-called Group Yermakov were being ordered to attack and retake Hlukhiv.
 Due to skillful use of German reserves these efforts were repeatedly defeated.
 Soviet intelligence pointed to the signs of an upcoming German offensive, but a further attack by the 143rd, 132nd, and 307th Rifle Divisions was set for 0630 hours on September 27.
 Yeryomenko finally acquiesced to the STAVKA and cancelled it, ordering Gorodnianskii to put 13th Army on a defensive posture, with reserves and second echelons.
 Only 48 hours remained until the opening of Operation Typhoon.

 2nd Panzer Group struck on September 30 south of 13th Army, while 2nd Army attacked toward Bryansk on October 2, cutting between 3rd and 50th Armies.
 The panzers struck the boundary between Gorodnianskii and Group Yermakov, moving in the direction of Sevsk.
-It was no until October 2 that this situation became clear to the STAVKA, and sent orders to Yeryomenko via 13th Army headquarters, demanding a counterstrike the next morning.
-This was initially to involve four divisions, even though their current locations were no entirely known due to a steady breakdown in communications.
+It was not until October 2 that this situation became clear to the STAVKA, which sent orders to Yeryomenko via 13th Army headquarters, demanding a counterstrike the next morning.
+This was initially to involve four divisions, even though their current locations were not entirely known due to a steady breakdown in communications.
 In the afternoon of October 3 Gorodnianskii reported that German forces had taken Golubovka, Ulitsa, and Suzemki on his left flank while remaining inactive on his right.
 He now chose to regroup on his left for an attack toward Khutor-Mikhailovskii in order to get into the German rear.
 The 143rd "was to destroy the enemy in Golubovka (18km west of Seredina-Buda) and to develop the offensive to the northeast."
 This effort, by three divisions, would be supported by just six tanks.
 The German forces were well prepared for such a measure, and also dominated the air.
 The counterstroke failed completely, at the cost of heavy losses in personnel and heavy weapons, and the 143rd was forced to retreat to the east.
 It was reported as now being armed with nine light and four heavy machine guns, one 50mm, two 82mm, and three 120mm mortars, and a single 45mm antitank gun.
-On the same day the 4th Panzer Division broke into Oryol from the march after a 200km advance in four days.
+On the same day the 4th Panzer Division broke into Oryol from the march after a 200 km advance in four days.